 Regions and peace-building

-AER is co-organising a debate with the Congress of the Council of Europe at the World Forum Normandy for Peace the role for local and regional authorities in peace-building on June 4, 2019, from 15:15 to 16:30.
+AER is co-organising a debate with the Congress of the Council of Europe at the World Forum Normandy for Peace about the role for local and regional authorities in peace-building on June 4, 2019, from 15:15 to 16:30.

 The debate will be moderated by Thomas Andersson, President of the Regional Council of Jämtland (SE) and an active member of AER.
 The panel will feature the following speakers: